Step 2: Raising a grievance

 The letter or email should include:

 - what the grievance is about

 - any evidence, for example a payslip or employment contract

 - what they want their employer to do about it

 It's a good idea for the employee to be specific where possible, for example 'I would like to be paid on time in future'.

 It's also helpful to be realistic.

-An employee believes they have not been paid their correct wages because someone in payroll made a one-off mistake.
-In this situation it’s usually realistic to expect the employer to investigate and amend the payment if necessary.
-It’s not usually realistic to expect payroll staff to be dismissed.
+For example, an employee believes they have not been paid their correct wages because someone in payroll made a one-off mistake.
+In this situation it's usually realistic to expect the employer to investigate and amend the payment if necessary.
+It's not usually realistic to expect payroll staff to be dismissed.

 You can also get help from Citizens Advice on:

 If employers or employees do not follow a formal procedure